 Can I protect my beneficiaries’ inheritance if their marriage fails?

 Many people are concerned that whatever they leave their children will eventually go to their son-in-law or daughter-in-law if their child’s marriage or de facto relationship fails.

 If your children receive a direct inheritance from you then that will form part of their assets.
 If they separate it will be available for distribution by the Family Court or the Federal Circuit Court.

 If your children receive their inheritance in a testamentary trust, that may not form part of the assets of their marriage or de facto relationship.
 If they separate it will not be available for distribution by the Family Court or Federal Circuit Court.

-Who controls your family company, family trust or self managed superannuation fund (SMSF) on your passing?
+Who controls my family company, family trust or self managed superannuation fund (SMSF) on my passing?

 Family companies, family trusts and SMSFs with a corporate trustee provide asset protection and tax savings.
 However, on your passing, these entities do not die.